 Additionally, they must understand their audience, as well as the product or service they are promoting via the website.
-A UX designer often takes on the lead roles in project management, and caters to a website usability throughout the process.
+A UX designer often takes on the lead roles in project management and caters to website usability throughout the process.

 SEO and SEM Specialist